Seven & i expects extraordinary loss, revises forecasts on Sogo & Seibu sale

-TOKYO, Sept 1 (Reuters) - Seven & i 3382.T said on Friday it expects an extraordinary loss and revised financial forecasts after the sale of its Sogo & Seibu department store unit.
+TOKYO, Sept 1 (Reuters) - Japan's Seven & i3382.T said on Friday it expects an extraordinary loss and revised financial forecasts after the sale of its Sogo & Seibu department store unit.

 ($1 = 145.5600 yen)